zjiaqi725/FLAIR/README.md

 - source ~/.bashrc
 ```

-We follow the PostgresSQL setup as [ALECE](https://github.com/pfl-cs/ALECE).
+We follow the PostgreSQL setup as [ALECE](https://github.com/pfl-cs/ALECE).

 #### Data and workload preparation